 For economic operators EORI should reduce the administrative burden and simplify procedures, and for customs officers it should facilitate the identification of security risks and streamline procedures.

-This training provides detailed practical guidance for economic operators and customs officials regarding the implementation of the Economic Operators Registration and Identification numbers.
+This training provides detailed practical guidance for EU economic operators and customs officials regarding the implementation of the Economic Operators Registration and Identification numbers (EORI).

-The course consists of three units as follows:
+The course is divided into three units as follows: